• Research and development

 Contact us

-Tel: 01603 272251 | Email: research@nchc.nhs.uk | Twitter: @NCHCresearch
+Community Research Team: Tel: 01603 272251 | Email: research@nchc.nhs.uk |

-NIHR logo The National Institute for Health Research (NIHR), the NHS arm for research, encourages patients, service users and the public to get involved in clinical research, by talking to healthcare professionals about research activities in their area.
+NIHR logo The National Institute for Health and Care Research (NIHR), the NHS arm for research, encourages patients, service users and the public to get involved in clinical research, by talking to healthcare professionals about research activities in their area.
 The part of the NIHR that helps run the delivery of research is called the Clinical Research Network.

-Benefits of research
+Benefits of Research

 Research changes people's lives, which is why we are we are committed to enabling our patients and service users’ opportunities to participate in clinical research studies and enhance treatment and care.
 NCH&C are very proud to have our own dedicated research team who work across all our services to support the delivery of NIHR research projects.